UoM-ResPlat-DevOps/SpartanParallel/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 2: Preparation
 * The first step in any OpenMP program ought to be identification of the regions of code that could be executed concurrently or in parallel and then applying appropriate compiler directives.
-* The run-time routines (or sometimes functions in Fortran) are used to query and set threads within a directive scope.
+* The run-time routines (or functions in Fortran) are used to query and set threads within a directive scope.
 * The environment variables are specified by the shell to set and bind threads to processors.
 -- *Slide End* --